Son of a Cleaning Lady

 // Kill the Victim

 When I was younger, I looked back at my life and told myself I’d had it rough.
 My parents left for the U.S. when I was small, and I didn’t see them for years.
 When I finally arrived, I couldn’t speak English.
 Alcoholism sat heavy in our home and shaped how I saw family.
-When it came time for college, I remember this time clearly because it was felt like such a pivotal decision point, I applied to St. Joseph’s not because it was my dream, but because my girlfriend’s friends were going there.
+When it came time for college, I remember this time clearly because it felt like such a pivotal decision point.
+I applied to St. Joseph’s not because it was my dream.
+It was simply where my girlfriend’s friend was going (the universe conspired in my favor).
 I carried this belief that if I’d had more help, if I’d been born in the right place, if someone had shown me the way more, I’d already be further along.
 The story I told myself was simple: I was a victim of circumstance.

 That mindset cost me time.
 It gave me a reason to play small.
 It let me off the hook when I didn’t want to take responsibility.